analyticskhub/oldtestpage/README.md

 ### Changed
 - Changed s.products code to reflect primary, secondary and cross sell product
 - Changed formCompleteStatus to application status and to be tracked for all oneclick forms with STP
+- Changed journey type from long-short to pub-auth
+- Removed journey information (long, short, long-short) from the formname structure